Background

 Define

 During the initial phase, our primary focus was on actively engaging with user feedback surrounding the Broccoli 1.5 version.
 While our approach did not include formal user research methodologies, our iterative process of collecting and analyzing user comments and suggestions following the release of version 1.5 provided valuable user insights.
-Furthermore, we facilitated in-depth in-person interviews with select users to gain a comprehensive understanding of their interactions and experiences with the platform.

 Design